CESNET/dp3/docs/install.md

 This is the most painful part of the installation, so do not get discouraged, it gets only easier from here.
 For the most up-to date instructions, pick and follow an installation guide for your platform from [RabbitMQ's webpage](https://www.rabbitmq.com/download.html).
-In this section we will just briefly go through the [installation process on a RPM-based Linux](https://www.rabbitmq.com/install-rpm.html) (Oracle Linux 9).
+In this section we will just briefly go through the [installation process on an RPM-based Linux](https://www.rabbitmq.com/install-rpm.html) (Oracle Linux 9).

 As we will be adding RabbitMQ's and Erlang repositories, which have individual signing keys for their packages, we first need to add these keys: